synfron/ReshaperForBurp/docs/Rules.md

 #### Fields

+Request - The HTTP request message to send.
+Uses the value from the current event if left blank.
+Supports variable tags.

+URL - The URL of the request.
+If this is set, it overrides the Host request header, the request message URI, protocol, address, and port.
+Supports variable tags.

 Protocol - `http` or `https`.
+If this is set, it overrides the values from the URL (if set) or the current event.
 Supports variable tags.

-Address - Host name without port.
+Address - Hostname without port.
+If this is set, it overrides the values from the URL (if set) or the current event.
 Example: `www.example.com`.
 Supports variable tags.

 Port - Example: `80`.
-Supports variable tags.

-Request - The HTTP request message to send.
+If this is set, it overrides the values from the URL (if set) or the current event.
 Supports variable tags.

 Wait for Completion - Wait for a response before continuing.